 adb shell dumpsys activity activities | grep mActivityComponent | cut -d= -f2 | sort -u -m

-I have tested the ADB commands to check the foreground and background apps and processes on the Samsung Galaxy S24 Ultra with One UI 6.1.
+I tested the ADB commands to check the apps running in the background and foreground on the Samsung Galaxy S24 Ultra with One UI 6.1.
 Try them to see if they work on your device.